pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

   See e.g. [an issue caused by this](https://github.com/pmd/pmd/issues/1919#issuecomment-512865434) in Apex, with nested classes.

-* The custom function "pmd:matches" has been removed, since there is a built-in function available since XPath 2.0 which can be used instead.
+* The custom function "pmd:matches" which checks a regular expression against a string has been removed, since there is a built-in function available since XPath 2.0 which can be used instead.
+If you use "pmd:matches" simply remove the "pmd:" prefix.

 ### Java AST